Uherský Brod shooting: Police response

 One of the main topics of debate after Kovář's rampage became the way police dealt with him, especially whether the first two responding officers were, under the circumstances, supposed to immediately engage and neutralize Kovář, and whether the decision to wait for the arrival of the tactical unit was sound.
 The debate became more vocal after a cook, who managed to escape the rampage, claimed that she heard a slow series of single shots coming from the restaurant after the police had retreated.
 Another witness, who escaped unharmed, refuted this version of events, saying that shots were fired only during the initial ten minutes leading up to the point of police entry, with no shots heard thereafter.

 Police said the first responders decided not to engage because they saw civilians lying and sitting in the line of fire between them and Kovář; they didn't know their status, and Kovář had taken cover behind a bar with only his head and hand holding the pistol visible.
 According to the Chief of the Zlín Regional Police Department, Jaromír Tkadleček, the Uherský Brod district units present had enough manpower and equipment, including select-fire rifles, to engage Kovář.
 However, they decided to withdraw due to Kovář's claim of having hostages and stated intent to negotiate their release.

 Apart from local units, a special ordnance unit was called in from its regional headquarters in Zlín.
 It arrived about 30 minutes later.
 Because there are eight tactical teams covering fourteen Czech regions and none in Zlín, a tactical team from Brno was called in.
 The team's fifteen members reached the restaurant by cars in 66 minutes, opting not to use their helicopter that has a capacity of six.
-Furthermore, a paramilitary anti-terrorist police URNA unit was called from Prague.
-However, its helicopters arrived after the end of the standoff.
+Furthermore, the elite police tactical unit URNA was called from Prague but its helicopters arrived after the end of the standoff.
 According to Tkadleček, even if URNA had its headquarters directly in Uherský Brod, it would not have changed anything about the timing nor the manner in which the police engaged Kovář.

 Zlín region politicians announced they would call for the establishment of a local tactical team.
 Meanwhile, the Minister of Interior commented that the police were already in the process of hiring 4,000 new officers (about 10% of its total manpower), thus reversing cuts enacted by previous governments.
 Experts further pointed out the necessity to provide more CQB training to policemen in small municipalities and at rural areas.
 This type of training had until that point been largely aimed and directed at police officers in large towns.